Grok, ChatGPT, Gemini, Claude: Full Comparison of Top AI Chatbots (2026)

 Trustworthiness

-Anthropic emphasizes safety and reliability, with improved refusal systems and bias checks.
-While designed to be neutral, users should remain aware that no AI model is completely free from bias or occasional factual errors, and independent verification is recommended for critical use cases.
+Anthropic emphasizes safety and reliability, with improved refusal systems and bias checks in Opus 4.7.
+The model is designed to be neutral and transparent about its limitations.
+That said, no AI model is completely free from bias or occasional factual errors, and independent verification is recommended for critical use cases.

 gemini performance